scikit-hep/iminuit/doc/contribute.rst

 Development workflow
 --------------------

-You have the source code now, but you also want to build and test.
+You have the source code now, next you want to build and test.
 We recommend to use ``nox``, which automatically creates a dedicated virtual environment for ``iminuit``, separate from the Python installation you use for other projects.

 .. code-block:: bash